Book Club

 by Thomas K. Shor

 A Step Away From Paradise tells the story of Lama Tulshuk Lingpa’s life and his unlikely expedition to a land beyond cares while reflecting on what this means for the rest of us.
 It draws on both research and extensive interviews with the surviving members of this extraordinary expedition.
-The book also delves into the tradition within Tibetan Buddhism of Shambhala and the hidden valleys, thus showing that the quest for the hidden land is a universal urge of humanity.
-Read more
+The book is richly illustrated with portraits of those who went with Tulshuk Lingpa and the places he traveled to.
+The book also delves into the tradition within Tibetan Buddhism of Shambhala and the hidden valleys, which mirror legends around the world of utopias and lands of milk and honey, thus showing that the quest for the hidden land is a universal urge of humanity.

 November 26th, 2022 19:00 (CET)'Enlightened Vagabond: The Life and Teachings of Patrul Rinpoche'